ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ### Building a ROKS cluster

 To build the cluster in your code, use the `module` resource and set the `source` to the location of the **roks** module (GitHub link in the table above).
 Then pass the input parameters with the cluster specification.
-Examples provided in the [Enable and Disable Cloud Pak Modules](#enable-and-disable-cloud-pak-modules) section below.
+Full examples provided in the [Examples](#examples) section below.

 ```hcl
 module "cluster" {